Information for Ukrainian refugees

 Information for 3rd country nationals

-You can leave the Netherlands for a maximum of 28 consecutive days, for example to collect items in Ukraine, or to go on holiday.
-You can find more information on this at www.refugeehelp.nl/temporaryleave
+You are allowed to leave the Netherlands or your or place in a reception centre up to 28 days a year, without losing your rights to, for example, living allowance.
+For instance, to collect items in the Ukraine, or to go on holiday.
+You can find more information on this at www.refugeehelp.nl about temporary leave.

-Please note: if you are staying in the a municipal reception center, additional rules apply.
-The municipal reception center provides emergency shelter, which is currently in high demand for various groups of refugees.
+Please note: if you are staying in the a municipal reception center, in that case, additional rules apply.
+The municipal reception center provides emergency shelter which is currently in high demand for various groups of refugees.

 Returning after a trip within the EU